t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 default vesamenu.c32
 ```

-3. Link the proper modules
+3. Linking the proper modules
 If you are not using Debian's version of PXELinux, the modules in `boot-screens/` might not work properly.
 You may have to link there the ones from your pxelinux installation.